 On this page

-Self-managed super funds (SMSFs) in Australia are privately run super funds that can currently have between one and four members (who must also be trustees of their fund).
-The government has proposed allowing SMSFs to have up to six members, but legislation has been delayed.
+Self-managed super funds (SMSFs) in Australia are privately run super funds for between one and six members who must also be trustees of their fund.

-According to the ATO, 70% of SMSFs have two members, typically a married couple, followed by 23% with just a single member.
-Those with three or four members each made up just 4% of funds, indicating that there may not be much demand for an increase in the number of members allowed to six.
+According to the ATO, 69% of SMSFs had two members in June 2021, typically a married couple, followed by 24% with just a single member.
+Those with three or four members made up just 7% of funds.
+These numbers have been stable for many years, indicating there may not be much demand for five- or six-member funds, although figures are not yet available.

 How many SMSFs are there?

 The latest available ATO figures indicate there were 603,432 SMSFs in Australia in June 2022, up 4.4%.
 This resumed the steady growth of the sector after a brief dip in numbers during the early phase of market disruption due to COVID.